Skip to Content

 You can drain the soil first to avoid the harsh effects of root rot that might take over when you fail to act fast.
 Draining works best when yours is an indoor potted plant.

 Pay attention to the soil type you use, too, as it might support or destroy your project.
-Sandy soils are best suited for growing jade plants because they don’t retain excess moisture and only hold enough to keep the jade plants going rather than cause root rot.
+Sandy soils are best suited for growing jade plants because they don’t retain excess moisture and only hold enough to keep them going rather than cause root rot.

 Potting mixes are beneficial as they are big on the drainage needs of a jade plant.
 They follow the specifics and requirements to sustain jade plants in their natural surroundings.